fbpx Mental Health & Wellbeing - Haileybury

 Wellbeing Centre

-The House system plays an integral role in monitoring the mental health of our pupils.
-The majority of our teaching staff are trained in Youth Mental Health First Aid, enabling them to spot early signs and offer initial support and advice as part of our day-to-day pastoral care.
+The House system plays an integral role in monitoring the health of our pupils.
+The majority of our teaching staff, and all Matrons, are trained in Youth Mental Health First Aid, enabling them to spot early signs and offer initial support and advice as part of our day-to-day pastoral care.

 Pupils with more specific needs can access support through our medical or counselling teams, and the School has very close links with CAMHS and the Hertfordshire Safeguarding Children Partnership.